 which found that visible signs of hairloss can add up to eight years to a man's real age.

 It discovered noticeable male pattern baldness

 to be the number one reason that men look older.
 Just behind hair loss was greying hair, which it found could add up to seven years to a person’s appearance.
 Having a full beard can reportedly added up to five years.

 Whilst for both men and women thinning hair can be visually ageing, genetic hair loss is often wrongly assumed to be something that only 'old people' experience.
 In fact, this misconception has never been further from the truth.
 Male and female pattern baldness can start to present in those with a genetic predisposition any time following puberty, and research shows that now young people are developing premature hair loss

 In contrast to previous generations who would generally tend to see symptoms appear when they were in their 30's (men) and 40's (women), it is now common for signs of hereditary hair loss to begin in both sexes from their mid-20's to early 30's.
 It can, of course, present earlier or later and this, as well as the rate at which hair is lost, is unique to each individual.

 Hair loss treatment for men and women

-Regardless of how old a person is when they start to experience hairloss, 'looking old' - or wanting to look younger - is a reason Belgravia specialists often hear from clients for wanting to start hair loss treatment.
+Regardless of how old a person is when they start to experience hairloss, 'looking old' - or wanting to look younger - is a reason frequently given by people wanting to start hair loss treatment

 Whilst dealing with hair fall is clearly a proven way to stop yourself from looking prematurely old, it is worth remembering that a healthy lifestyle plays a significant part, too.
-As well as making people look and feel more youthful, being in tip top condition comes with the added bonus that it reduces the likelihood of being affected by a lifestyle-related hair loss condition, such as telogen effluvium.
-Also reduced is the risk that a genetic thinning condition may inadvertently be accelerated.
+As well as making people look and feel more youthful, being in tip top condition comes with the added bonus that it reduces the likelihood of being affected by a lifestyle-related hair loss condition, such as telogen effluvium